galletteuh/ps4disasm/README.md

 Fixed cursor bug where you press the Talk/Camp button while holding down a directional button.

 Added a check to disable collision for some NPC objects to prevent bugs and softlocks.
+For example, the Aiedo NPC that runs away when you speak to him if Alys is in the party will no longer collide with walls and trees avoiding a softlock in the process.